toaomatis/AutoffOffice/README.md

 ![Power Automate - Build a scheduled cloud flow](images/pa_build-a-cloud-flow.png)

 ## AutoffOffice flow
-At last, you can build an configure your AutoffOffice flow.
+At last, you can build and configure your AutoffOffice flow.

 First we will take a brief look into the steps the flow will take in order to achieve its goal.